Basic Information

 Profile

-For the past eleven years at which I have been at AIU, I have strived to improve myself both as a Natural Science instructor and as a published researcher in the field of Plant Cell Biology.
+Since coming to AIU more than a decade ago, I have strived to improve myself both as an instructor and as a published researcher in the field of Plant Cell Biology.
 AIU students play a crucial role in my research, lending their hands, their minds, and their energy to my laboratory projects.

 In April 2001 I left the UK for the US and entered the laboratory of Prof. Tom Okita in the Institute of Biological Chemistry at Washington State University.
 In the Okita lab I worked in a closely related field, - RNA localization of rice seed storage proteins, and was very fortunate to be able to work on many interesting and wide-ranging projects, and to explore and develop experience in a very broad range of experimental techniques.
 The majority of my efforts were focused on the identification and characterisation of a large number of novel prolamine mRNA binding proteins.

-I came to Akita International University in August 2009 and since that time I have continued to pursue my research interests, both independently and through collaboration with Faculty at Akita Prefectural University, Kyushu University, Kyoto University, and Washington State University.
+I came to Akita International University in 2009 and since that time I have continued to pursue my research interests.
 At the same time, I have also greatly enjoyed the challenge of developing and offering Introductory lecture and laboratory courses for both Biology and Chemistry to meet the unique demands of liberal arts students studying at AIU.

 Research Field